Subway Series: 19th century Subway Series

 Although organized games between all-stars from New York teams against all-stars from Brooklyn teams date back to the 1850s, the first actual New York–Brooklyn "World Championship Series" occurred in 1889, a full nine years before Brooklyn was incorporated into the City of New York by the Greater New York Act of 1898.
-At the time, the series would not have been called a Subway Series, since New York's subway did not open until 1904, but it was the first recorded series involving the teams who would later earn the phrase.
+At the time, the series would not have been called a "Subway Series", since New York's subway did not open until 1904, but it was the first recorded series involving the teams who would later earn the phrase.

 The New York Giants squared off against (and defeated) the Brooklyn Bridegrooms, also called the "Trolley Dodgers", of the American Association.
 The following season, Brooklyn withdrew from the Association and joined the League, setting the stage for many future intra-city competitions.

 Early and mid-20th century Subway Series

 By the 1920s, the subway had become an important form of public transport in the city and provided a convenient form of travel between the three city ballparks: the Polo Grounds, in upper Manhattan; Yankee Stadium, in the Bronx; and Ebbets Field in Brooklyn.
-The 155th Street elevated and subway stations, the 161st Street station, and the Prospect Park respectively, served the ballparks.
+The 155th Street elevated and subway stations, the 161st Street station, and the Prospect Park station respectively, served the ballparks.
 (New York's subway and elevated systems—the IRT, BRT/BMT, and IND—were in competition with each other until 1940.)

 In the case of the World Series contests listed, the entire Series could be attended by using the subway.
 The date of the first usage of the term "Subway Series" is uncertain.
 The term "Nickel Series" (a nickel was the old subway fare) appeared in newspapers by 1927, and "Subway Series" appeared by 1928.
 "Subway Series" was clearly already a familiar concept by 1934, as discussed in this article about that year's All-Star Game to be held in New York, discussing the "subway series" possibility for the Giants and Yankees.
-(Ultimately, no New York team made it to the 1934 post-season.).
+(Ultimately, no New York team made it to the 1934 post-season.)